 The Tree House

-They also have a seven story tree house that is great for children, of which I climbed all the way to the top of.
+They also have a seven story treehouse that is great for children, of which I climbed all the way to the top.

 Outside there is also a lot of shopping as well, with everything from old street signs to antiques.
-I spent a good 20 minutes just checking out what they had to offer and there was more than a few things I would have taken home with me.
+I spent a good 20 minutes just checking out what they had to offer, and there were more than a few things I would have taken home with me.

-After 30 minutes walking around, climbing the tree house, and getting some candy we were back in the car.
-This was a great place to recharge though and would be especially good if you are driving to Yosemite from Los Angeles.
+After 30 minutes of walking around, climbing the treehouse, and getting some candy, we were back in the car.
+This was a great place to recharge, and it would be especially good if you are driving to Yosemite from Los Angeles.
 Feel free to let me know what you think about Bravo Farms in the comments.